 Human Health Hazard: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties and by comparing it to structurally analogous chemical substances for which there is information on human health hazard.
-Absorption of the new chemical substance is expected to be nil via all routes based on physical/chemical properties.
-For the new chemical substance, EPA did not identify any human health hazards for the new chemical substance is soluble in lung fluid.
+EPA estimated the human health hazard of this chemical substance based on estimated physical/chemical properties, by comparing it to structurally analogous chemical substances for which there is information on human health hazard, and other structural information.
+Absorption of the new chemical substance is expected to be nil to poor through the skin when neat, poor through the skin when in solution, and nil through the lungs and gastrointestinal (GI) tract based on physical/chemical properties.
+Absorption of the low molecular weight fractions (< 1000 Da and < 500 Da) of the new chemical substance is expected to be nil to poor through the skin when neat, poor through the skin when neat, poor through the skin when neat, poor through the skin when in solution, and nil through the lungs and GI tract based on physical/chemical properties.
+No hazards were identified for the new chemical substance; therefore, quantitative risk assessment was not necessary.

-Environmental Hazard: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-EPA estimated environmental hazard of this new chemical substance using predictions based on the negligible water solubility of the new chemical substance.
-This substance falls within the TSCA New Chemicals Category for Polyanionic Polymers (and Monomers).
-Acute and chronic toxicity values estimated for fish, aquatic invertebrates, and algae are all no effects at saturation.
-These toxicity values indicate that the new chemical
+Environmental Hazard: Environmental Hazard: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+EPA estimated environmental hazard based on the negligible water